-Of all the cards mentioned so far, the Business Gold Rewards Card from American Express is distinguished as the only charge card, meaning that every month you need to clear all your debts.
+Of all the cards mentioned so far, the Business Gold Rewards Card from American Express is distinguished as the only charge card, meaning that every month you need pay off the entire debt.

-The reward program of this card is mostly centered around expenses incurred for advertising, shipping, travel and gas, making it worthwhile for businesses that spend a lot on the said categories.
+The reward program of this card is mostly centered around expenses incurred for advertising, shipping, travel and gas, making it worthwhile for businesses that spend a lot on these categories.

 The main limitation of this card is its annual fee of $175.
-Naturally, you would find it gainful only if your business expenses would enable you earning adequate rewards to justify that substantial annual fee.
+Naturally, you would find it useful only if your business expenses would enable you to earn adequate rewards to justify that annual fee.

 - Annual fee of $175 is waived for the first year.

-- On buying tickets straightway from airlines, you get 3X points.
+- On buying tickets directly from airlines, you get 3X points.